vega/vega-lite/README.md

-# Vega-lite
+# Vega-Lite

 [![Build Status](https://travis-ci.org/vega/vega-lite.svg)](https://travis-ci.org/vega/vega-lite)
 [![npm dependencies](https://david-dm.org/vega/vega-lite.svg)](https://www.npmjs.com/package/vega-lite)
 [![npm version](https://img.shields.io/npm/v/vega-lite.svg)](https://www.npmjs.com/package/vega-lite)

-**Vega-lite is still in alpha phase and we are working on improving the code and [documentation](Documentation).
+**Vega-Lite is still in alpha phase and we are working on improving the code and [documentation](Documentation).
 Note that our syntax might change slightly before we release 1.0.**

-Vega-lite provides a higher-level grammar for visual analysis, comparable to ggplot or Tableau, that generates complete [Vega](https://vega.github.io/) specifications.
+Vega-Lite provides a higher-level grammar for visual analysis, comparable to ggplot or Tableau, that generates complete [Vega](https://vega.github.io/) specifications.

-Vega-lite specifications consist of simple mappings of variables in a data set to visual encoding channels such as position (`x`,`y`), `size`, `color` and `shape`.
+Vega-Lite specifications consist of simple mappings of variables in a data set to visual encoding channels such as position (`x`,`y`), `size`, `color` and `shape`.
 These mappings are then translated into full visualization specifications using the Vega visualization grammar.
 These resulting visualizations can then be exported or further modified to customize the display.

-If you are using Vega-lite for your project(s), please let us know by emailing us at [Vega-lite \[at\] cs.washington.edu](mailto:vega-lite@cs.washington.edu).
+If you are using Vega-Lite for your project(s), please let us know by emailing us at [Vega-Lite \[at\] cs.washington.edu](mailto:vega-lite@cs.washington.edu).
 Feedbacks are also welcomed.
 If you find a bug or have a feature request, please [create an issue](https://github.com/vega/vega-lite/issues/new).

-Use Vega-lite in the [online editor](https://vega.github.io/vega-lite/).
+Use Vega-Lite in the [online editor](https://vega.github.io/vega-lite/).

 The complete schema for specifications as [JSON schema](http://json-schema.org/) is at [vega-lite-schema.json](https://vega.github.io/vega-lite/vega-lite-schema.json).